Best Hawaii Beaches for Tweens (Ages 8-12)

 Hapuna Beach, Kohala Coast

 Hapuna Beach consistently ranks among the best beaches in Hawaii and the country.
-The wide, white sand beach has great boogie boarding waves in summer and calmer water for swimming in the morning.
-For tweens, it is the total package - waves, sand, and enough room to throw a football.
-There are restrooms, showers, and a lifeguard.
+Wide, white sand beach has great boogie boarding waves in summer and calmer water for swimming in the morning.
+For tweens, the total package: waves, sand, and enough room to throw a football.
+Restrooms, showers, lifeguard.
 Grab a packable beach chair and settle in while the kids wear themselves out in the surf.
+Big Island heads up: vog can ground inter-island flights, so check the conditions before you fly over.

 Two Step (Honaunau Bay), South Kona

-Named for the two natural lava rock steps that serve as your entry into the water, Two Step is some of the best snorkeling on the Big Island.
-The water is deep and clear, with coral formations, tropical fish, manta rays, and sea turtles.
-This is ideal for tweens who are confident swimmers - the entry is a step off the rocks into deep water, not a wade-in beach.
+Named for the two natural lava rock steps that serve as your entry into the water.
+Two Step is some of the best snorkeling on the Big Island.
+Water is deep and clear, with coral formations, tropical fish, manta rays, and honu.
+Ideal for tweens who are confident swimmers.
+The entry is a step off the rocks into deep water, not a wade-in beach.
 Bring a waterproof dry bag backpack to keep your stuff safe since there are no lockers.

 Kauai Beaches for Tweens